 So assuming you need to get 50% of your calories from protein, let's look at what that looks like within the standard 2000 calorie-a-day recommendation.
 One thousand calories divided by four cals per gram of protein would put you at 250g of protein a day.

 Now I'll use myself as an example.
 I wonder if 2000 cals a day is what I eat.
 It might be slightly lower on some days and higher on others.
 But as a 155lb male with under 10% body fat, eating 250g of protein a day requires a dedicated effort on my part.
 I've never eaten that much in my life.
-So without actual testing, I can use guesstimating based on what I usually eat daily.
+So without actual testing, I can use some guesstimating based on what I usually eat in a day.

 My primary meal on a carnivore diet is a steak, probably around 8oz.
 If this is a ribeye, it will be around 55g of protein.
 If it's a strip, it's about 52.

 With this meal, I'll often eat some butter, maybe an egg yolk or two, and if I have it, more steak, say a 10oz-12oz steak if I'm lucky to have a massive chunk of meat that day.
 A 10oz ribeye clocks in about 67g of protein, so let's round to 60g for my typical first meal.

 Before we continue, you should know I'm using some reverse engineering here based on what I'm doing now and what my body tends to crave.
 I'm not making a concerted effort to eat more protein; this tends to be what I have available, which could be skewed by the meat I'm buying and having available.
 For example, I can down way more protein from steak than from ground meat.
 (Maybe because ground beef can be a bit boring at times.)

 For you, take your typical first meal and reverse engineer it like this.
 You'll get a good picture of where you should be granted you are following a proper close carnivore diet and have the rest of your life somewhat dialed in (significant assumptions here, I know).